Allergies in Houston, TX

 - Replace AC filters regularly and consider investing in an allergen filter.

 - Delegate outdoor chores like lawn mowing and weeding or wear a pollen mask.

 - Close doors and windows when pollen counts are high.

 - Antihistamines: These can give temporary relief to the allergy symptoms like sneezing and runny nose.

 - Decongestants: Oral decongestants can relieve the stuffy nose feeling that comes with allergies and help mucous to flow.
 Limit decongestant use as long term use can actually prolong symptoms and make blood pressure difficult to control.

 - Nasal Sprays: Sprays like Flonase and others can help relieve symptoms.

 - Drink lots of water to help loosen mucous build up.

 Allergy Immunotherapy : Get Rid of Seasonal Allergies for Good

 Allergy Immunotherapy is a preventative treatment for seasonal allergies.
 First we identify your specific allergies with an allergy test.
 Then we build a treatment plan.
-Treatment can be in the form of a shot, tablet or drop.
+Treatment can be in the form of drops or shots.
 Essentially you are given very small doses of the things you are allergic to so your body can build up immunity and will no longer react with an allergic response.